 India’s Rich History with Cannabis & Cannabis Seeds

-Although illegal, the reality is that you will find cannabis all over the country, as India is renowned for its production of charas.
+Although illegal, the reality is that you will find cannabis products and marijuana seeds all over the country, as India is renowned for its production of charas.
 However, there are exceptions even to that rule, as a kilogram of marijuana charas will result in a prison sentence of up to ten years.

-India’s regulations highlights that ganja (cannabis flower) and charas (better known as hashish and is made from cannabis resin) are illegal in every form whereas the production of products made with cannabis seeds and leaves are legal, as they are not considered a narcotic.
+India’s regulations highlight that ganja (cannabis flower) and charas (better known as hashish and is made from cannabis resin) are illegal in every form whereas the production of products made with cannabis seeds and leaves are legal, as they are not considered a narcotic.

 Laws and Regulations: Are Weed & Weed Seeds Legal in India?

-However, each state has their own variations and exceptions regarding this general law, and relates to the ingestion, ownership, distribution and acquisition of marijuana in the country.
+However, each state has its own variations and exceptions regarding this general law and relates to the ingestion, ownership, distribution, and acquisition of marijuana in the country.

 In Odisha, for example, weed is actually legal and its residents ordinarily use ‘chillums’ (glass pipes) to smoke weed inside the state’s territory.
 Odisha is the only exception to marijuana legality in India.

 Hemp was first allowed to be commercially cultivated and sold in the state of Uttarakhand.
-Cannabis is a crop which does not require an excessive amount of water so, many hillside states in India are also considering proposing the idea to permit regulated manufacture of Hemp and cannabis products.
+Cannabis is a crop that does not require an excessive amount of water so, many hillside states in India are also considering proposing the idea to permit regulated manufacture of Hemp and cannabis products.

 The “Bombay Prohibition (BP) Act”, 1949, forbids the production, ownership, and intake of bhang and bhang-containing substances without a legal license.
-Under the NDPS Act, the cultivation, possession and distribution of cannabis flower and its resin are considered illegal.
+Under the NDPS Act, the cultivation, possession, and distribution of cannabis flower and its resin are considered illegal.
 However, marijuana leaves and seeds are permitted and free to use publicly without any repercussions.
 Any individual in India caught possessing the illegal part of the cannabis plant will be subjected to the full extent of the law.

 Under the NDPS Act, the possession of prohibited drugs, such as cannabis, in India is considered illegal and can result in criminal convictions.
-The punishment varies and heavily depends on the quantity of drugs in question.
+The punishment varies and heavily depends on the number of drugs in question.
 Prosecution can be avoided if the citizen voluntarily agrees to undergo therapy and go to “de-addiction” courses, to aid in their sobriety.

-If you are a child under eighteen years of age, , regarding possession and consumption of narcotics in India: The Narcotic Drugs and Psychotropic Substances Act (1985), The Juvenile Justice Care and Protection Act (2000) and The State Drug laws.
+If you are a child under eighteen years of age, regarding possession and consumption of narcotics in India: The Narcotic Drugs and Psychotropic Substances Act (1985), The Juvenile Justice Care and Protection Act (2000), and The State Drug laws.

-If you possess a hefty amount, and authorities decide you have an intention to sell and distribute the cannabis, the punishment is a prison sentence of up to 10 years, a fine of 100,000 Rupee (about 1400$) or both.
-If, however, you are in possession of commercial quantity of any amount from 1 to 20 kilograms (with the intent to sell), your punishment will be anywhere from 10-20 years in prison, 100,000-200,000 Rupee (about 1400$-1800$) or both.
+If you possess a hefty amount, and authorities decide you have an intention to sell and distribute the cannabis, the punishment is a prison sentence of up to 10 years, a fine of 100,000 Rupee (about 1400$), or both.
+If, however, you are in possession of a commercial quantity of any amount from 1 to 20 kilograms (with the intent to sell), your punishment will be anywhere from 10-20 years in prison, 100,000-200,000 Rupee (about 1400$-1800$), or both.